Below you can find a complete list of Great Lakes animals. We currently track animals in the Great Lakes and are adding more every day!

 The Most Dangerous Animals in the Great Lakes Today

-Some dangerous wildlife that have been reported near the Great Lakes Basin include:
+There are other dangerous wildlife as well.
+Some that have been reported near the Great Lakes Basin include:

 - Piranhas – These fish have teeth that are fairly similar to that of a human.
-In July 2016 the Department of Natural Resources found a pacu in the Great Lakes.
+Also, in July of 2016, the Department of Natural Resources found a pacu in the Great Lakes.
 Pacu have human-like teeth and are actually vegetarians.